flamerohr/product-ready/README.md

 Note that product purchased first should be used first, therefore the quantity on hand should be the most recently purchased.

-A csv file is attached that you should use as your data source.
+A csv file is attached that you should use as your data source. (located at `database/seeders/sources/Fertiliser inventory movements - Sheet1.csv`)

 Here is a small example of inventory movements:
 a.
 Purchased 1 unit at $10 per unit